awsdocs/aws-iot-docs/developerguide/config-and-test-rules.md

 1. Choose **Create topic**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/sns-topics.png)

-1. Enter a topic name and a display name, and then choose **Create topic**\.
+1. Enter a topic name and display name, and then choose **Create topic**\.
+Do not use personally identifiable information in Amazon SNS topic names\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/create-sns-topic.png)
-**Note**
-We do not recommend using personally identifiable information in Amazon SNS topic names\.

 1. Make a note of the ARN for the topic you just created\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/sns-topic-arn.png)